finn-jacobs/cypress/README.md

 - After setup, run `npx cypress open`

 If you need help troubleshooting or have questions please reach out to Finn Jacobs or Anneika Weeks

-# Notes
-- With `testIsolation` set to false in `cypress.config.js`, clearing cache and refreshing browser is necessary between test runs.